Summary

 Some specially formulated wipes for dog’s teeth also work the best.
 They are excellent in removing calcium deposits that, over time, convert into tartar.
 Note that these tartar clinging to the teeth of the dog, if not removed, can cause problems like gingivitis.

-Now to use it, just sit down at your dog’s level and then start to wipe your teeth.
+To use it, sit down at your dog’s level and then wipe your teeth.
 Just follow the circular motion so that each of the teeth can be rubbed off easily.
-But remember that you will have to give some time to your dog so that he or she can adjust to this treatment.
+But remember that you will have to give your dog some time so that they can adjust to this treatment.

-If you search the market, you will come across teeth wipes that consist of baking soda.
+If you search the market, you will come across toothpaste that contains baking soda.
 Just purchase that because it’s also good at erasing the stains from the teeth and refreshes the breath.

 Rely on Medicated Gel

-The next thing that you can do is just use medicated gel that is particularly curated to remove the tartar.
-Again take one to two dollops of the gel and just rub the same with the index finger on both the left and right side of the dog’s mouth.
+Next, you can use medicated gel that is particularly curated to remove the tartar.
+Again, take one to two dollops of the gel and rub the same with the index finger on the left and right sides of the dog’s mouth.

 The best thing is that it will combat the bacteria and heal the problem like bad breath.